CBIIT/bento-backend-core/YAML_CONFIGURATION.md

 | match      | Searched text, number or boolean value after text scoring analysis                          |
 | wildcard   | Searches items without knowing the exact words                                              |

+## TODO Come up with how to demonstrate a Yaml file
 ## Query Pairing
 A filter type must pair with a result type